ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 Some are just a necessary evil, like adding cross-cutting concerns.
 Keeping an overview of all available APIs can become a struggle these days.

-Well, instead of trying to reinvent the wheel, I searched for the best solution and found that an API Management tool can solve a lot of those problems and add extra value within your landscape.
+Well, instead of trying to reinvent the wheel, we searched for the best solution and found that an API Management tool can solve a lot of those problems and add extra value within your landscape.
 An API management tool helps you with setting the responsibilities on the right level for your exposed services, and so ensure that your services implementing all required policies and security.